ozh/cookieclicker/README.md

 This mirror for, errrr, like, educational purpose, either to download for your own offline education or to be played online from http://ozh.github.io/cookieclicker/ if you cannot "educate" yourself on the original URL

+Lightningeeks note: If you a clueless dumbass like me you just have to donwload the zip, extract all, and then go to the index.html open and then there it works now and you can play rice clicker

 ### How to update

 If the original game updates, here is how you can update the mirror: